 CLICK HERE to order a copy of “The Anti-Registry Activist Manual.

 The Anti-Registry Activist Manual is a collaborative effort with many activists, including Derek W. Logue of OnceFallen.com.
 The Anti-Registry Activist Manual covers an overview of sex offense laws and myths, tips for addressing legislators and the media, how to reach out to others, and even how to start your own activist group.
 At the end of the book are exercises for practicing the tips discussed in the book, whether as a group or self-study.

 TIP #3: “KNOW YOUR ENEMY” (Stay informed of new developments)

 If you do not keep up with the latest news, then there is a good chance you will miss something important.
 Remember, the Adam Walsh Act sat stagnant in Congress for about a year before it was steam-rolled through Congress like a freight train.

-The organizations mentioned in Tip #1 currently place major news articles on their front pages.
-(Florida Action Committee also places news on the front page of their website.
+Some activist websites like Florida Action Committee (FAC) contain a newsreel for the latest important stories.
 If you are not “on paper” and can access social media, OnceFallen.com and the aforementioned groups have Twitter and Facebook pages that function as news feeds.

-The first thing you need to do is determine your role in this fight.
+As previous noted, I highly suggest ordering “Anti-Registry Activist Manual : A Guide to Effective Advocacy” by Jonathan Grund (2022).
+Then, you need to determine your role in this fight.
 What can you being to the table?
 There are numerous roles needing to be filled, including, but not limited to:

 - Legal: Litigation and legal research, analysis of relevant court cases